jonnor/dominant-sound/docs/notes/dominant-sound-simplification.md

 A: Changing time integration already influences sensitivity of (relatively abrupt) sound events.
 The same sound event will get reduced level when time integration is longer.

+## Notes Jon
+EDA 10.03.2024

+### Background dependence on window length

+The time window used for background "separation" has large impact on.
+For values under 10 seconds, background level varies a lot.
+For value of 60 seconds, background levels vary very little.

+### Event length
+Event length are generally quite short.

+50% below 0.30 sec
+90% below 2.00 sec